BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 The problem is that some of these best practices are questionable and based on my teams extensive experience with large CDK code base - there are better approaches.

-I described in this article [CDK / Cloud Formation — do not follow blindly all best practices!](https://medium.com/qoob-dev/cdk-cloud-formation-do-not-follow-blindly-all-best-practices-c529464c8e9d) how to avoid using cross stack references.
+I described in this article [CDK / Cloud Formation — do not follow blindly all best practices!](https://medium.com/qoob-dev/cdk-cloud-formation-do-not-follow-blindly-all-best-practices-c529464c8e9d) how to avoid using cross-stack references.

 You will encounter the situation where you need to use a resource (name or ARN or some other property) defined in other stack.
-The AWS recommended way is to use cross stack references implemented in Cloud Formation as `Outputs` section (generator side) and `Fn::ImportValue` section (receiver side).
+The AWS recommended way is to use cross-stack references implemented in Cloud Formation as `Outputs` section (generator side) and `Fn::ImportValue` section (receiver side).
 But there are huge disadvantages to this approach.

 What we want to avoid is that such an object in generated Cloud Formation template (`Export` in `Outputs` section):